 What will be the impact on the Air Quality Management Area (AQMA)?

 The proposed schemes are located within the Cheltenham Borough Council (CBC) Air Quality Management Area (AQMA).
 The extents of the current AQMA are under review and monitoring data published in the Annual Status Report 2018 confirmed that air quality objectives are only exceeded in the north of Cheltenham town centre.
 By addressing existing and future traffic congestion the proposed schemes should lead to a reduction in associated pollutant emissions.

 Improving the wider bus, pedestrian and cycle infrastructure around the scheme also brings the potential increased shift to more sustainable transport methods.
 However, it is recognised that the improvements will also increase traffic capacity, and in turn increase total traffic flows, which could lead to an increase in emissions.

 Further air quality assessments will be carried out to fully assess how the proposed work will affect current conditions at sensitive receptors in the vicinity of the schemes.
 This will include examination of how construction traffic and dust emissions may affect neighbouring properties.

 The project team are liaising with CBC's local Environmental Health Officer, to confirm the appropriate criteria for the affected road network and to confirm the appropriate assessment methodology and mitigation for air quality assessment and EU compliance assessment.

 Where can I find out more about the proposed schemes?

-We have provided the opportunity for the public to provide feedback through our website, displaying the latest plans online.
+Gloucestershire County Council have hosted public share events to display proposals all phases of the project.
+We have also provided the opportunity for the public to provide feedback through our website, displaying the latest plans online.
 Members of the project team who have been involved in the management and development of the scheme can be contacted by emailing firstname.lastname@example.org

 Anyone can sign up to receive future news bulletins about this scheme by email.